protontypes/open-sustainable-technology/README.md

 - [jao-py](https://github.com/fboerman/jao-py) - Python client for the various endpoints offered by the Joint Allocation Office, Europe's single leading trading platform for cross-border transmission capacity.
 - [TUM-EMT Open Data Collection](https://gitlab.lrz.de/energy-management-technologies-public/open-data-collection) - The main aim of this repository is to save the time researchers usually need to explore data and accelerate energy research.
 - [Grid Mapping Starter Kit](https://github.com/open-energy-transition/grid-mapping-starter-kit) - A starter kit for Electrical Transmission Grid Mapping in OpenStreetMap, combining Osmose and Overpass with JOSM.
+- [CIMpy](https://github.com/sogno-platform/cimpy) - Support of the Common Grid Model Exchange Standard (CGMES) specified by the European Network of Transmission System Operators for Electricity (ENTSO-E).

 ### Energy Policy
 - [Energy Policy Simulator](https://github.com/EnergyInnovation/eps-us) - The open-source United States Energy Policy Simulator estimates environmental and economic impacts of hundreds of climate and energy policies.